 Created by Thales Corrêa, based on the classic by Machado de Assis, Doggy Bank is a dark comedy about a broke, dim-witted slacker building an unusual friendship with a mad philosopher who’s about to die and leave all his wealth to his canine companion.

-Starring Anthony Moore (Disney+), the short series is yet-to-be-released.
+Starring Anthony Moore (Disney+), the short series is out on Amazon – WATCH NOW

 WarnerMedia’s OneFifty has named Doggy Bank as one of the best projects from emerging global artists.